Autoimmune Diseases and Your Skin

 This is another important role for your dermatologist.
 Teaching you how to prevent UV ray exposure on your skin is really important for controlling lupus.
 A really good broad spectrum sunscreen should be used every day on all exposed skin.

 - The best sun protection comes from physical mineral sunscreen zinc oxide.
+Mineral sunscreens are ideal because they are also non-irritating to sensitive skin with an active autoimmune rash.

 - Broad spectrum zinc oxide sunscreen with SPF 30 or higher must be applied regardless of whether you plan to go outdoors because UVA rays come through windows and can set off lupus.